 In 2015, the Nigerian government signed the Cybercrime Bill into law to prohibit and prevent fraud in e-commerce.
 The purpose of the Cybercrimes Act of 2015 extends beyond prohibiting, preventing, and criminalizing online fraud, but also prescribes punishments and sets the institutional framework for enforcement.
 The goal is to protect e-business transactions, company copyrights, domain names and other electronic signatures in relation to electronic transactions in Nigeria.
 However, these challenges still exist as internet fraud is still highly prevalent in Nigeria.

 Digital Marketing & Popular E-Commerce Sites

-Africa Internet Group owns online retailer Jumia and 9 other e-ventures.
-Its best-known venture is online retailer Jumia, one of Africa’s better funded startups.
-Since its inception in Lagos in 2012, Jumia now operates in several other African countries selling consider goods.
+Africa Internet Group owns online retailer Jumia and nine other e-ventures.
+Jumia is one of Africa’s best-known start-ups.
+Since its inception in Lagos in 2012, the company now operates in several other African countries selling consumer goods.
 In April 2019, Jumia listed on the New York Stock Exchange (NYSE).
-Konga (https://www.konga.com/), a competitor to Jumia, was set up in 2012 selling a wide range of products from home appliances to groceries.
-It merged with Yudala in May 2018 but continued to operate under the Konga brand name.
-In December 2016, Yakata, another competitor, reached over 155,000 orders, valued at nearly $11 million for the month alone.
+Konga, a competitor to Jumia, was set up in 2012 selling a wide range of products from home appliances to groceries.
+It merged with Yudala in 2018 but continued to operate under the Konga brand name.